brangerbriz/machine-learning-docs/markdown/general-purpose-algorithms.md

 - [Translation from English to German](https://www.tensorflow.org/tutorials/seq2seq)
 - Translation from Tweets to Facebook posts
 - Translation from LaTeX math formulas to plotted 2D functions
+- [Translations from a video of one person to another](https://twitter.com/brannondorsey/status/808461108881268736)<span class="marginal-note" data-info="This was actually our first machine learning experiment.
+Researchers at UC Berkeley recently published a much more convincing version of a similar task [here](https://www.youtube.com/watch?v=PCBTZh41Ris)."></span>
 - Translation from sentences to Emoji
 - [Transcription from audio recording to text](https://medium.com/@ageitgey/machine-learning-is-fun-part-6-how-to-do-speech-recognition-with-deep-learning-28293c162f7a) (speech-to-text)